Find common course scheduling guidelines as well as the course syllabi statements.

 Course Syllabi Statements

 The following resources for students, faculty, and staff support UND’s commitment to provide a safe and welcoming educational environment for all.
-Faculty are encouraged to consider including in course syllabi the following statements.
+Faculty are encouraged to consider including in course syllabi the following statements or posting this link on your syllabus so students can view the statements.

 Notice of Nondiscrimination